 A gardener is always looking to expand their knowledge of plants.
 This is why gardening books can be a great gift idea.
 They can provide plenty of information, covering planting depths, harvest times and more.
 The Vegetable Gardener’s Bible is a great source of information.
 If they are looking for something to go beyond simply gardening, then The Backyard Homestead may be a good choice.

 Much like seeds, they are the cornerstone of every garden.
 However, they may be hard to come by this time of year.
-IF you are lucky, there may be a few indoor plants available.
-Indoor plants are a great gift, especially for Northern gardeners who can’t garden during the cold months but still have that green thumb need to grow.
+If you are lucky, there may be a few indoor plants available.
+Indoor plants are a great gift, especially for Northern gardeners who can’t garden during the cold months but still want to tend to plants.
 Getting them an indoor plant or two would be a great way to allow them to garden year-round.
 Nothing makes a gardener happier than seeing lush green plants thriving.

 Watering a garden is a constant chore, especially if you live in a drier area.
 A rain barrel can be a great gift, just make sure that they are allowed in your area.
 These barrels range in size and price, but they are so handy to have.
 One or two good rainfalls and the barrel will be full, providing plenty of water for a garden, and any gardener will tell you, that rainwater is far better than tap water for growing a garden.

 Some gardeners love gloves, and others only use them when absolutely needed.
 No matter which type of gardener you have in your life, a pair of gardening gloves can be really helpful.
 They come in a wide variety of colors and styles, so you are sure to find something that would suit them.